-- 1. Public Offerings.
-A foreign private issuer making a public offering of its equity securities in the U.S. will be subject to three basic federal securities laws: - (1) the Securities Act of 1933 (the "Securities Act"), which governs the offering and sale of securities to the public by an issuer or certain selling shareholders: - (2) the Securities Exchange Act of 1934 (the "Exchange Act"), which, among other things, governs the trading of securities in the secondary market, imposes periodic reporting obligations on listed and other public companies, and imposes certain ownership reporting obligations on their directors, officers and major shareholders relating to their trading activities in their company's equity securities; and - (3) the Sarbanes-Oxley Act of 2002, which enacted corporate governance, corporate accountability and accounting oversight provisions into federal law in the U.S.3
+1. Public Offerings.
+A foreign private issuer making a public offering of its equity securities in the U.S. will be subject to three basic federal securities laws:

+- the Securities Act, which governs the offering and sale of securities to the public by an issuer or certain selling shareholders; - (2) the Exchange Act, which, among other things, governs the trading of securities in the secondary market, imposes periodic reporting obligations on listed and other public companies, and imposes certain ownership reporting obligations on their directors, officers and major shareholders relating to their trading activities in their company's equity securities; and - (3) the Sarbanes-Oxley Act of 2002, which enacted corporate governance, corporate accountability and accounting oversight provisions into federal law in the U.S.

 From the perspective of an issuer, the U.S. securities laws are essentially disclosure based.
 The theory is that full disclosure facilitates efficient capital markets and thereby reduces the cost of capital.
-In addition to rules prescribing the necessary disclosure, U.S. securities regulation includes provisions on the corporate governance and other controls relating to the generation of disclosure.
-Corporate law is otherwise a matter of the state or foreign law of the company's jurisdiction of incorporation.
+In addition to rules prescribing the necessary disclosure, U.S. securities regulation includes provisions on corporate governance and controls relating to the generation of disclosure.
+Corporate law is generally a matter of the state or foreign law of the company's jurisdiction of incorporation.
+If a company is already listed on a stock exchange in a non-U.S. market, the listing rules of that jurisdiction often also have requirements that apply.